 Given that the track of Statistics is highly correlated with the track of Quantitative Finance (QF), interested students can choose to take selected courses in QF and obtain the Advanced Certificate in Quantitative Finance .
 Please see following website for detailed introduction of this and our QF program in general.

-*** Please download the overview of the statistics track.***
+*** Please download the Stat Track Overview of the statistics track.***